FCO/HTML-Component/examples/users/README.md

 use HTML::Component::Endpoint;
 use Red;

-unit model User does HTML::Component;
+unit model User does HTML::Component is endpoint;

 has UInt $.id     is serial;
 has Str  $.name   is unique;